R-Mosolov/history-gd/README.md

    1. `npm run install-client`
    1. `npm run install-server`
 1. Type in 1st terminal window `npm run client` to render GUI
-1. Type in 2nd window terminal `npm run server` to run the server
+1. Type in 2nd window terminal `npm run js-server` to run the server in JS
+1. Type in 3rd window terminal `npm run py-server` to run the server in Python

 Finally, open a browser at: http://localhost:3000/